 A Brief History of Pandav Falls and Caves, Panna

-Pandav Waterfalls is located inside Panna Tiger Reserve periphery, in Panna district of Madya Pradesh.
+Pandav Waterfalls is located inside the Panna Tiger Reserve periphery, in Panna district of Madya Pradesh.
 The height is almost 100 ft.
-The falls is located on the tributary of Ken River.
-Located around 12KM away from Panna district, Pandav Falls is very adjacent to mini canyon of India, Raneh Falls.
+The falls are located on the tributary of Ken River.
+Located around 12KM away from Panna district, Pandav Falls is very adjacent to the mini canyon of India, Raneh Falls.
 As per the legends, it is believed that Pandava came here during their time period of exile and stayed there.
 There are small caves and a small pond in the middle.
 It is a tourist attraction but the major one is Raneh Falls.

 Read Here – Things to do while Travelling

 Things to Remember before going Pandav Falls

 Since Pandav Falls in located in a secluded area in the forest, in the periphery of Panna Tiger Reserves, there are no restaurants around.
 So, it is better to carry your own eatables.
 You may find light snacks, but advisable to have your own backup.
 Also, the only mode of transportation is hiring a cab or scooty.
 The phones may not catch signals in this area, so be prepared for that also.
 There is a total of 166 steps to reach the main falls.